keptn/keptn/docs/integration_tests.md

 ## Running Integration Tests

-There are two possibilities to run Integration Tests on Keptn project:
+There are two possibilities to run Integration Tests:
 * running Integration Tests remotely on Github
 * running Integration Tests locally

 ## Run Integration Tests remotely on Github

 The possibility to run Integration Tests remotely is restricted to users, who are part of the Keptn project.
 There are two possibilities how to run Integration Tests:
-* Running Integration Tests with default context for a specific branch (code changes ouside of `/test` directory)
+* Running Integration Tests with the default context for a specific branch (code changes outside of the `/test` directory)
-* Running Integration Tests with a context from a specific branch (code changes inside of `/test` directory)
+* Running Integration Tests with a context from a specific branch (code changes inside of the `/test` directory)

-These two options can be also combined and currently only executions of all Integration Tests for all testsuites is supported.
+These two options can be also combined and currently, only executions of all Integration Tests for all testsuites are supported.
 The execution of the Tests is fairly easy:
-1. Navigate to the `Actions` tab in `keptn/keptn` repository (https://github.com/keptn/keptn)
+1. Navigate to the `Actions` tab in the `keptn/keptn` repository (https://github.com/keptn/keptn)
 2. Choose `Integration Tests` from the left side menu
 3. Click on `Run Workflow`, where a dialog window will appear.
-   Here, you need to choose the context (`Use Workflow from`) of the tests you wish to use (`master` is default).
+   Here, you need to choose the context (`Use Workflow from`) of the tests you wish to use (`master` is the default).
    You should use this `master` context unless you have not made any changes in the Integration Tests pipeline.
-   Secondly you choose a branch, from which the CI build artifacts (docker images) should be used from.
+   Secondly, you choose a branch, from which the CI build artifacts (docker images) should be used.
    Here, you mostly use the branch of the code you are currently working on and want to run Integration Tests for your code changes.
-Please be aware, that you need to wait for the docker images to be buit before you can execute the Integartion Tests.
+Please be aware, that you need to wait for the docker images to be built before you can execute the Integartion Tests.

 ## Run Integration Tests locally